ziadbaroudi/html-images-lab-rcdd_202103_leb_few/README.md

 <img src="https://i.imgur.com/H1qsYEl.png">
 ```

-The `src` attribute always necessary, as without it, the `img` tag would have
+The `src` attribute is always necessary.
+Without it, the `img` tag has
 nothing to display.

 ### Introduce the Image Alt Attribute